 Successes, Failures, and the Future

-To date NHI has built a single house.
-We call it the Nauhaus Prototype.
-It has been an incredible success.
-In fact, it’s most certainly one of the most energy efficient buildings utilizing “natural building” materials and methods in the world.
+The Nauhaus is certainly one of the most energy efficient buildings utilizing “natural building” materials and methods in the world.
 You can learn a lot more about the project here and here, as well as by perusing the rest of this website.
-To get a feel for what it's like to live there, check out "Living in the Nauhaus" posts on our blog.
+To get a feel for what it’s like to live there, check out “Living in the Nauhaus” posts on our blog.

 Our goal, however, was to create a repeatable, affordable model that could be disseminated both conventionally through a business model and virally through open source platforms.
 Okay, that hasn’t panned out.
 We had some unfortunate real world problems with money, trust, love, and war.
 We also perhaps have to face that our product isn’t yet cost competitive.
 Regardless of how necessary and wonderful we know our baby to be, it costs more upfront and in our world that’s where the rubber meets the road.
 This is nothing that a $2,000,000 grant couldn’t fix, but we also haven’t been able to successfully make that argument to the suits.

 So, where does that leave us?
 We are regrouping and continuing to constantly research and collate.
 If anyone wants to fund us, then great.
 If not, we’re in this for the long haul and anticipate our next incarnation to be a design/build company that will crack the affordable carbon neutral nut for small scale projects.